Donate to the SRB

 The SRB was launched in 2013 as a new space for critics and essayists to shape a public discourse about Australian literature.
-We’ve now been online for almost ten years, and we’ve published close to a thousand reviews, essays and interviews by hundreds of Australia’s best critics and writers.
+We’ve now been online for almost ten years, and we’ve published over a thousand reviews, essays and interviews by hundreds of Australia’s best critics and writers.

 We love what we do and we’re proud of the reputation we’ve built.
-We want to maintain a vigorous, relevant program in the years to come – and we don’t want to put the SRB behind a paywall.
+We want to maintain a vigorous, relevant program in the years to come – and we are committed to keeping the SRB open-access.

-That’s why this month we are reaching out to SRB readers.
-We’re asking readers to consider making a tax-deductible donation to the Sydney Review of Books.
-All reader donations will be directed to our contributor budget, not production or administrations costs.
+We ask readers to consider making a tax-deductible donation to the SRB.
+All reader donations will be directed to our contributor budget, not production or administration costs.
 Donations will allow us to keep the SRB free for all readers and to pay our writers what they deserve.

 How will your donation help?

-Reader donations will allow us to commission more critics to write original, informed, challenging criticism of new works of Australian and international literature.
+Reader donations allow us to commission more critics to write original, informed, challenging criticism of new works of Australian and international literature.